 1. Be Objective

 Even though your name is on the grant deed and most likely the mortgage, you have to begin to think of your house in an objective manner.
-I understand that homes can be sentimental with many memories, but it is now a product which is going to be sold.
-I often tell my sellers to think like buyers, and attend open houses to see the competing homes on the market, and how they are staged and p resented.
+I understand that homes can be sentimental with many memories, but it is now a product that is going to be sold.
+I often tell my sellers to think like buyers and attend open houses to see the competing homes on the market, and how they are staged and presented.
 It is important for a seller to write down what they liked and what they didn’t like in order to be objective about how YOUR house is going to be presented.

 Try to be as neutral as possible and it is important not to be offended by feedback from either Agents or potential buyers.
 Remember the more feedback the better.
 The idea is you want to appeal to the masses even though you may have your own taste.